Board of Trustees

 Mr. Schiappacasse is an education leader with three decades of experience in Waldorf education.
 He has served as Director of the Greenwood School in Mill Valley, California; President at Sunbridge College in New York; and Administrative Director of the Shining Mountain Waldorf School in Boulder, Colorado, where he worked for 13 years.
 Robert has served on the Leadership Council of the Association of Waldorf Schools of North America (AWSNA) and has done extensive work providing professional development for Waldorf school administrators and school leaders.
 Mr. Schiappacasse's three grown children attended Waldorf schools beginning in preschool.

 Mr. Woll is a nurse practitioner in emergency medicine at Lahey Hospital and Medical Center, where he has worked for three years.
 Previously he worked in several of the Massachusetts State Prison system’s medical clinics.
 Mr. Woll graduated from Dartmouth College and spent a decade coaching men’s crew.
 After earning an M.Ed. in elementary education, he went back to school to prepare for a second career in medicine, graduating from Regis College with a master’s degree in nursing in 2012.
 Mr. Woll has had a long-standing interest in underserved populations and end-of-life care.
 His contributions in this area include volunteering at Chilton House, a local hospice program; helping to establish a palliative care visitor program at Beth Israel Deaconess Medical Center; and volunteering for a rural health clinic in Carmen Pampa, Bolivia.
-In addition to his work in emergency medicine, Mr. Woll also provides health care at Boston Health Care for the Homeless Program in Boston.
+In addition to his work in emergency medicine, Mr. Woll also provides health care at Boston Health Care for the Homeless.